 “They are the voice for young people with a disability in Wales.
 Their enthusiasm and passion for disability sport is wonderful to see and their ability to adapt any session to suit the needs of all participants is remarkable.”

-There are over 2,800 active young ambassadors in schools, colleges and Universities across Wales.
-The Young Ambassador Programme aims to recruit, train, deploy and celebrate the outstanding individuals who volunteer their time in sport.
+There are over 2,800 active Young Ambassadors in schools, colleges and Universities across Wales.
+The Young Ambassador Programme aims to recruit, train, deploy and celebrate the outstanding individuals who volunteer their time in sport and physical recreation.

 Richard Dando, Senior Officer at Sport Wales, said: “It’s great to see Young Ambassadors being rewarded with opportunities like this for their commitment voluntarily to organising, advocating and delivering sport and physical recreation in school and communities across Wales.”

 The Young Ambassador programme in Wales is run in partnership between Sport Wales, the Youth Sport Trust and Local Authority and National Governing Body of sport development teams.
 Click here for more information.